Quansight-Labs/quansight-labs-site/posts/2022/05/the-evolution-of-the-scipy-developer-cli.md

 #### 🤓 SciPy CLI journey

 An open-source project undergoes multiple iterations, and each iteration adds layers of tools and functionalities to it.
 Modules like build, test, benchmarking, release notes, etc are the building blocks of an open source project.
-With time, the contribution guides start to span over more and more pages, and the over all effort to maintain the project grows exponentially.
+With time, the contribution guides start to span over multiple pages, and the over all effort to maintain the project grows exponentially.

-The two homegrown CLI for SciPy are `runtests.py`(for distutils-based builds) and `dev.py`(for Meson-based builds) built using python tooling `argparse`.
+The two homegrown CLI for SciPy are `runtests.py`(for distutils-based builds) and `dev.py`(for Meson-based builds) developed using python tooling `argparse`.
-Both of these tools have long chains of conditional statements, **which** are notorious for reducing code readability drastically.
+Both of these tools have long chains of conditional statements, which are notorious for reducing code readability drastically.
 It is harder to find the right code block in the chain to modify, hence code maintainability becomes a challenge.
 The documentation runs into an infinite loop of updates, requiring additional efforts from maintainers.
 Another issue that remains is the lack of task grouping.
 A group of tasks linking to a single objective helps reduce confusion, super helpful for new contributors (like me :D).

 Thus the idea of a developer command-line interface (CLI) was born, easing the development experience with an intuitive and informative CLI.
 In addition, we also removed dependency on legacy tooling like `paver`, which added great value to the overall experience.
 More details could be found under [issue-#15489](https://github.com/scipy/scipy/issues/15489).